 Until recently, we were still hopeful that we would be able to host sessions this summer.
 Unfortunately, as the guidelines have trickled down over the last week, it has become clear that it will be impossible for us to run any programming that we would be willing to call “camp.”

 Our program pivots around the tenets of outdoor adventure, camper autonomy, and community—a community so strong it is like a family.
 The current restrictions require small groups, for instance around ten campers, that aren’t allowed to come in contact with other groups.
-Campers would be expected to practice social distancing.
+Campers would be expected to practice social distancing within each group, as best as possible, and between groups.
 Field trips to public places would not be allowed.
 Soccer, bombardment, and many other games would not be allowed.
-If two people develop coronavirus, it is considered an outbreak and requires many people to be quarantined individually for 14 days or go home immediately.
+We would not be able to put even 8 people in a van.
+If two people develop coronavirus, it is considered an outbreak and requires many people to be quarantined individually, with their own bathrooms, for 14 days or go home immediately.
 Because they must stay in small groups, campers would not be allowed to individually choose their own trips and activities or to freely interact with other groups.
 We would be discouraged from even hugging a homesick camper.
 We do not believe we can create a place where our camp community can really flourish.
 Even for our staff, the restrictions allow time off but no venturing into town without a 14 day quarantine.
 Above all, this illness is unpredictable, common enough, often lasts for weeks, is very contagious, and can be very very devastating.